 Compared to last year we have seen a decrease in our gender pay gap.
-Since this calculation was last conducted, Flood Re's headcount has increased and turnover has resulted in a number of role incumbents changing.
-In summary, we have seen an increase in males holding mid to junior level roles within the organisation compared to last year.
-In addition, the make-up of our Executive Committee has also changed from only 12% female representation in April 2021 to 37.5% in April 2022.
+Since this calculation was last conducted, Flood Re's headcount has increased and there have been changes in a number of role incumbents.
+In summary, we have seen an increase in males holding more junior level roles within the organisation compared to last year and more women in the most senior roles.

 Whilst this shift is pleasing, we continue to recognise there is still a gender imbalance in our highest paid roles.
 We therefore continue to be committed to the Women in Finance Charter and have set a new and stretching target to achieve gender parity on our Executive Committee by 2025.
 You can find our Women in Finance Charter pledge on our website.